On the Merits of Literature

 All problems finalized for him

-By a reader's random whim
+By a purely random whim

 (He might have capsized none the worse